FREQUENTLY ASKED QUESTIONS

 What other opportunities do you offer for my child?

-Children are also given different opportunities to become involved in the life of the parish community by participating in one of our ministries, such as Altar Servers, Music Ministry, and Youth Group.
+Children are given different opportunities to become involved in the life of the parish community by participating in one of our ministries, such as Altar Servers, Music Ministry, and Youth Group.
 There is no cost involved to participate in a ministry.
 More information on these and other ministries can be found under the "MINISTRIES" tab.

 My child has not yet been baptized.
 What is the process?

-Children seven (7) years of age and older who have not been baptized are considered catechumens.
+Children seven (7) years of age and older who have not yet been baptized are considered catechumens.
 The situation of each catechumen will be evaluated on an individual basis when the parents come to register their child.
-In general, children need to attend religious education classes for at least two years (three years in some cases) prior to being baptized.
+In general, children need to attend religious education classes for at least two consecutive years (three years in some cases) prior to being baptized.
 If a child is under seven (7) years of age, the parents should contact the Parish Office for additional information.

 How many absences can my child have?